-- completion of at least eight years of relevant experience in any of the CPA technical competency areas Financial Reporting, Strategy and Governance, Management Accounting, Audit and Assurance, Finance and Taxation with any two competency sub-areas developed to at least a Level 1 proficiency as identified in the CPA Practical Experience Requirements standards document (CPA PER) - 2. submission of a comprehensive resume presenting all current and past work experience, community service and volunteer activities - submission of all official transcripts from any prior university or college courses taken - 4. submission of three letters of reference from a: - i. current employer - ii. colleague who is a CPA or a member of an international accounting body that has a reciprocity agreement with CPA Canada - iii. personal character reference - 5. submission of a written personal statement on the individual's desire, capacity and commitment to pursuing the CPA designation - 6. successful completion of prerequisite learning
+- completion of at least eight years of relevant experience in any of the CPA technical competency areas - Financial Reporting, Strategy and Governance, Management Accounting, Audit and Assurance, Finance and Taxation - with any two competency sub-areas developed to at least a Level 1 proficiency as identified in the CPA Practical Experience Requirements standards document (CPA PER) - 2. submission of a comprehensive resume presenting all current and past work experience, community service and volunteer activities - 3. submission of all official transcripts from any prior university or college courses taken - 4. submission of three letters of reference from a: - i. current employer - ii. colleague who is a CPA in good standing, or a member of an international accounting body that has a reciprocity agreement adopted by CPA Ontario - iii. personal character reference - 5. submission of a written personal statement on the individual's desire, capacity and commitment to pursuing the CPA designation - 6. successful completion of prerequisite learning

-1.5 Admission process
+1.4 Admission process